 Illume Fertility's physicians and clinical staff have used their knowledge and expertise to answer some of the most common questions about infertility, trying to conceive and more.

-The most fertile time of a woman’s cycle is just before or on the day of ovulation.
-Ovulation usually occurs two weeks before a period starts, so it is necessary to count back from the anticipated start of the next period in order to find the most fertile time.
+The most fertile time during a woman’s cycle is right before or the day of ovulation.
+Ovulation usually occurs 2 weeks before a period starts, so it is necessary to count back from the anticipated start of the next period in order to find the most fertile time.

 Take the number of days in the usual cycle (from the beginning of one period to the beginning of the next) and subtract 14.
 For example, a woman with a 32-day cycle would likely ovulate around day 18 (32-14=18), while a woman with a 28-day cycle would ovulate around day 14 (28-14=14).

 We recommend having intercourse every other day around the day of ovulation.
-That would mean days 12, 14 and 16 for women with 28-day cycles.
+That would mean days 12, 14, and 16 for those with 28-day cycles.

-Generally speaking, having a cycle that is between 24-36 days is considered "normal."
+Generally speaking, a menstrual cycle that is between 24-36 days is considered "normal."
 Having a longer or shorter cycle does not mean that you have are not ovulating or have a fertility problem, this is just an indicator.
-Keeping track of your menstrual cycle as a part of your medical history is valuable if you do need to see a fertility specialist.
+Keeping track of your menstrual cycle as a part of your medical history is valuable, especially if you do need to see a fertility specialist.

 Yes.
 High temperatures can damage sperm.
 That is why the scrotum is located outside the body – to act as a kind of “refrigerator” to keep the sperm cool.
 Because of this, it is a good idea for the male partner to avoid hot tubs, saunas, and steam rooms while trying to conceive.

-Learn more about men's health and fertility here.
+Learn more about men's health or explore resources for partners navigating infertility.

 Here are some action items:

-Pregnancy after infertility is exciting, but it can also feel overwhelming for many parents-to-be who have struggled with fertility.
-We have compiled this list of our patients’ most frequently asked questions to provide guidance during the early weeks and months of your pregnancy.
-Have a question not answered here?
-Feel free to call your nurse with any additional concerns.
+Pregnancy after infertility is exciting, but it can also feel overwhelming.
+This list of frequently asked questions offers guidance for the early weeks and months of your pregnancy.
+Contact your Care Team with any additional questions or concerns.

-Most OB/GYNs or midwives will want to see you when you are between 8-10 weeks pregnant, so we recommend calling them soon after your pregnancy is confirmed to ensure you can schedule your first appointment in a timely manner.
+Most OB/GYNs or midwives will want to see you when you are between 8-10 weeks pregnant.
+We recommend calling them as soon as your pregnancy is confirmed to ensure you can schedule your first appointment in a timely manner.

 The answer to this will depend on your personal medical history.

-To determine whether you need to transition to the care of a high-risk doctor, you and your OB/GYN and/or your fertility doctor will assess your needs and have a conversation.
+To determine whether you need to transition to the care of a high-risk doctor (also known as a maternal fetal medicine specialist), you and your OB/GYN and/or your fertility doctor will assess your needs and have a conversation.
 If you’ve spent a long time trying to achieve a successful pregnancy and have had to undergo fertility treatment, you may assume that you need a high-risk doctor.
 You may be pleasantly surprised to find out that you likely don’t need one!

 While getting pregnant might have been difficult, try to keep in mind that that was due to fertility struggles.
 Being pregnant may be a very different experience for you in comparison to your fertility journey.